 Victoria Rock Road signifies the end of the vehicle part of the Holland Track.
 Barry and Andrew left the group here to head home.
 After discussion among the rest of the group it was decided to delete the planned visit to Cave Hill and Burra Rock (these excellent features will be included in a future trip) and, after refuelling in Coolgardie, proceed direct to the planned overnight camp at Yerdanie Rock.

 Heading south from Coolgardie we turned west onto a little used track a few hundred metres short of Gnarlbine Rock.
 The intention was to find the track through to Yerdanie Rock that was shown on maps.
 The Manager at the Department of Parks and Wildlife Kalgoorlie had told me earlier that the track didn’t exist.
 It does but is too overgrown to be viable.
-We didn’t have the time or the tools to open out the track to Yerdanie and retreated to the abandoned Prince of Wales Mine where we found a very nice camp site.
+We didn’t have the time, tools or machinery to open out the track to Yerdanie and retreated to the abandoned Prince of Wales Mine where we found a very nice camp site.

 It was another cold night/morning.
 According to our thermometers the temperature dropped to minus two degrees Celsius.
 Washed cups stuck to the table, butane stoves were ineffective, water froze, the upper tailgate on the Navara wouldn’t stay up, towels were stiff – it was bloody cold!